knangcas/flashcardsReactNative/README.md

 # FlashCards-ReactNative
-last updated April 1st, 2025
+last updated April 1st, 2025 (in progress)

 ## About
 - This is a React-Native implementation of [SpringbootFlashcards](https://github.com/knangcas/SpringbootFlashcards) (which is also an implemenation of my JavaFX application [FlashCards](https://github.com/knangcas/SpringbootFlashcards))